fac-members/fac-slides/src/slides/term-4/portfolio-day/index.md

 ---

-Founders and Coders will support you throughout the lead up and during EPA gateway
+Founders and Coders will support you throughout the lead up to and during EPA gateway

 ---

-Each term, Gregor is available for regular check-ins, portfolio feedback
+Each term, Gregor is available for regular check-ins and portfolio feedback

 We'll also hold 'tripartite reviews' between you, your employer, and us